Natural Numbers

 Yes, 23 is a natural number because it is a positive number that is used in counting.

-Why Are Natural Numbers Called Natural?
+Why are Natural Numbers Called Natural?

 Natural numbers are called natural because they are used for counting naturally.
 The set of natural numbers is the most basic system of numbers because it is intuitive, or natural, and hence the name.
 We use natural numbers in our everyday life, in counting discrete objects, that is, objects which can be counted.

-What Are the First Five Natural Numbers?
+What are the First Five Natural Numbers?

 Natural numbers are the numbers that are used for counting and are a part of real numbers.
 The first five natural numbers are 1, 2, 3, 4, and 5.